Watch Chris Speak About Challenges For The Global Financial System

 After returning to the academy from the SEC, Professor Brummer set upon the work of providing an overview for attorneys and academics interested in the changes to global governance in the wake of the crisis.
 In what was one of the first overviews of global standard setting, his book Soft Law and the Global Financial Systemdescribed how new organizations and institutions arose to set rules for cross border finance.
 Brummer also showed how these rules, though not possessing any formal features of public international law, nonetheless could still be coercive, and incentivize compliance by market participants and regulators.

-Shortly thereafter, Professor Brummer was awarded the C Boyden Gray Fellowship at the Atlantic Council, where he delved into the work of improving transatlantic economic affairs and financial stability.
-There he spearheaded two major research initiatives: The Danger of Divergence: Transatlantic Financial Reform and the G20 Agenda and Renminbi Ascending: How China’s Currency Impacts Global Markets, Foreign Policy and Transatlantic Financial Regulation.
+Professor Brummer was also awarded the C. Boyden Gray Fellowship in 2012 at the Atlantic Council, where he delved into the work of improving transatlantic economic affairs and financial stability.
+There he spearheaded two major research initiatives: The Danger of Divergence: Transatlantic Financial Reform and the G20 Agenda, chaired by US Senator Chris Murphy and MEP Sharon Bowles, and Renminbi Ascending: How China’s Currency Impacts Global Markets, Foreign Policy and Transatlantic Financial Regulation, chaired by Ambassador Jon Huntsman.

 Insights from both reports were included in his second book, Minilateralism: How Trade Alliances, Soft Law and Financial Engineering are Redefining Economic Statecraft.In the book, Professor Brummer explains how the traditional “multilateral” structure of relations is being superseded by “minilateral” tools that include strategic trade alliances, informal agreements, and financial engineering are powering today’s economic statecraft.
 In the book, which covers the regulation of coins in medieval Europe to global financial regulation and the rise of the renminbi, Brummer offers a framework, and logic, for understand deep changes in global economic governance.